joergjo/azure-containerapps-demos/java-boot-todo-dd/README.md

 | `resourceGroup`                   | Pipeline        | The resource group to deploy to                                                                                                                                                                                                                                                                                                                          |
 | `subscription`                    | Pipeline        | An [Azure Resource Manager service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#azure-resource-manager-service-connection) to an Azure subscription or resource group.
 If the connection is scoped to a resource group, it must the same resource group as `resourceGroup`. |

-The pipeline is can be triggered either manually or with every commit to the `main` branch.
+The pipeline is triggered on every commit to the `main` branch, and can be run manually as well.

 ![Azure Pipelines screenshot](media/ado-pipeline.png "Azure Pipeline run")